 Why Yooz is the Unmatched Leader in Accounts Payable Automation

-The best solution to unlock all those benefits and future-proof an organization is end-to-end accounts payable automation with Yooz.
-It’s an all-in-one platform that gathers all relevant documents into a single workflow and processes them automatically, from extracting data to completing payment.
+The best solution to unlock all those benefits and future-proof an organization is end-to-end accounts payable automation.
+Yooz has an all-in-one platform that gathers relevant documents into a single workflow and processes them automatically, from extracting data to completing payment.
 It wins with unmatched speed.

 Thanks to smart, dynamic workflows it takes hours, not days, to approve or reject purchases and invoices, as well as initiate payments.
 Yooz means real-time visibility and the fastest processing times with same-day invoice approval, including from mobile devices.

-Finally, automation means unmatched speed without compromising security.
+Finally, this speed is gained without compromising security.
+If anything, the software actually increases it.
 Yooz offers improved accounting data security and lets a business store fully compliant and fraud-free documents in the cloud.
-Even better, Yooz will automatically detect inconsistent data and preserve an audit trail for every transaction.
+Even better, the intelligent software will automatically detect inconsistent data and preserve an audit trail for every transaction.

 Post-Covid Priorities: Communicate Better and Automate the Accounts Payable Workflow

-We must be onto something since US companies we surveyed told us their three priorities in the post-pandemic world and they are exactly why we have spent the past years innovating and fine-tuning accounts payable automation.
+We must be onto something since the US companies that we surveyed told us their three priorities in the post-pandemic world and they are exactly why Yooz has spent the past years innovating and fine-tuning accounts payable automation.

-In 2021, AP teams want to communicate better with other departments, have more control over their day-to-day financial processes and be able to embark on digital transformation.
+In 2021, accounts payable teams want to communicate better with other departments, have more control over their day-to-day financial processes, and be able to embark on digital transformation.
 With Yooz and its dedicated customer success team, they can reach all three goals.
 And save plenty of time and money along the way.